-Overpopulation

-- As the global population grows, so too will competition for space and resources.
+Overpopulation - As the global population grows, so too will competition for space and resources. - Americans are only marginally more likely to consider overpopulation a top concern than global average.

-- Australians are the 4th

-most likely to consider

-overpopulation a top

-concern.

 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Overpopulation